harsh7in/Blogger/.github/Pull_request_Template.md

 # Related Issuse or bug
   - Info about Issue or bug

-# Fixes
-  - [issue number that will be closed through this PR]
+Fixes: #[issue number that will be closed through this PR]

 # Proposed Changes
  - Info about changes Goes here